MartinLuquetEcology/Parasitoid_sugar_meta_analysis/README.md

 ## Code execution

 To reproduce analyses, you just need to open the R project `Parasitoid_sugar_meta_analysis.Rproj` in the main folder.
 To work on the script directly, you can then launch `R/main_script.R`.
 For a more detailed version, with additional comments and guidance at each step, you can launch `complete_analysis.Rmd` in the main folder.
-This will reproduce the Supplementary Material 2 `.pdf` file accompanying the paper (link will be placed here upon the paper's acceptance).
+This will reproduce the Appendix S2 in the `.pdf` file accompanying the paper (link will be placed here upon the paper's acceptance).

 ## Session information